AliceDang7001/RPG_GameMaker/Plug-In Trackers.md

 Keep in mind that if any common event occurs during a touch input, it will clear the touch input as intended by the game engine.

-YEP_RegionRestrictions: Not everybody wants NPC's to travel all over the place.
-With this plugin, you can set NPC's to be unable to move pass tiles marked by a specified Region ID.
+<b>YEP_RegionRestrictions:</b> Not everybody wants NPC's to travel all over the place.
+With this plugin,
+you can set NPC's to be unable to move pass tiles marked by a specified Region ID.
 Simply draw out the area you want to enclose NPC's in on and they'll be unable to move past it unless they have Through on.
 Likewise,